Where you can and can’t shop during alert level 3.

 Cafes and restaurants can offer contactless delivery, and pick-up of food and non-alcoholic drinks.
 They can also operate drive-throughs.
 But there’s no sit-down dining as they can’t allow food to be eaten on their premises.

-Food delivery services such as Delivereasy and Uber Eats will also be able to operate under level 3.
+Food delivery services, such as Delivereasy and Uber Eats, can operate under level 3.

 Services such as My Food Bag (which deliver food that’s not pre-cooked) will continue to operate.

-Liquor stores will only be able to offer contactless pick-up and delivery (provided their liquor licence allows delivery).
+Liquor stores can only offer contactless pick-up and delivery (provided their liquor licence allows delivery).